Heinrich Harrer: Seven years in Tibet

-The Pargo Kaling chorten today (left), as reconstructed by Lhasa authorities.
+The Pargo Kaling chorten (front) were demolished during the Cultural Revolution and reconstructed by Lhasa authorities in 1995.

 Aufschnaiter and Harrer, helped by the former's knowledge of the Tibetan language, proceeded to Tibet's capital city, Lhasa, which they reached on 15 January 1946 (eight months after Nazi Germany's surrender), having crossed Western Tibet, the South-West with Gyirong County, and the Northern Changthang.

 In 1948, Harrer became a salaried official of the Tibetan government, translating foreign news and acting as the Court photographer.
 Harrer first met the 14th Dalai Lama when he was summoned to the Potala Palace and asked to make a film about ice skating, which Harrer had introduced to Tibet.
 Harrer built a cinema for him, with a projector run off a Jeep engine.
 Harrer soon became the Dalai Lama's tutor in English, geography, and some science, and Harrer was astonished at how fast his pupil absorbed the Western world's knowledge.
 They shared the same birthday and a strong friendship developed between the two that would last the rest of Harrer's life.

 In 1952, Harrer returned to Austria where he documented his experiences in the books Seven Years in Tibet (1952) and Lost Lhasa (1953).
 Seven Years in Tibet was translated into 53 languages, and was a bestseller in the United States in 1954, selling three million copies.
 The book was the basis of two films of the same title, the first in 1956 and the second in 1997, starring Brad Pitt in the role of Harrer.

-In Seven Years in Tibet, Harrer wrote:

-Wherever I live, I shall feel homesick for Tibet.
+In Seven Years in Tibet, Harrer wrote:Wherever I live, I shall feel homesick for Tibet.
 I often think I can still hear the cries of wild geese and cranes and the beating of their wings as they fly over Lhasa in the clear, cold moonlight.
 My heartfelt wish is that my story may create some understanding for a people whose will to live in peace and freedom has won so little sympathy from an indifferent world.